-Pain develops in the neck and may spread to the shoulder or base of the skull.
-Movement of the neck feels restricted and moving the neck may make the pain worse.
-The pain sometimes spreads down an arm, sometimes as far as to the fingers.
-Sometimes, 'pins and needles' develop in part of the arm or hand.
-This is due to irritation of a nerve going to the arm from the spinal cord in the neck.
-Tell a doctor if these symptoms occur, as he or she will want to check there is no significant pressure or damage to a nerve in the neck.
+Pain develops in your neck and may spread to the shoulder or base of your skull.
+Movement of the neck feels restricted and moving your neck may make the pain worse.
+The pain sometimes spreads down an arm, sometimes as far as to your fingers.
+Sometimes, 'pins and needles' develop in part of your arm or hand.
+This is due to irritation of a nerve going to your arm from the spinal cord in your neck.
+Tell a doctor if these symptoms occur, as he or she will want to check there is no significant pressure or damage to a nerve in your neck.